Iran nuclear talks went to the wire and beyond

 LAUSANNE, Switzerland When Russian Foreign Minister Sergei Lavrov announced on Wednesday that a framework nuclear deal had been reached between Iran and major world powers, the French delegation to the talks thought it was an April Fool's Day joke.

-In the end, a deal was reached a day later.
+In the end, a deal was formally announced a day later.
 But after eight days of talking, with a Tuesday midnight deadline already history, it had gone to the wire and beyond.

 Before the delegations paused to rest briefly as the sun came up over Lake Geneva on Thursday, U.S. Secretary of State John Kerry met repeatedly during the night with Iranian Foreign Minister Mohammad Javed Zarif, Laurent Fabius of France and Germany's Frank Walter Steinmeier.